aredn/documentation/arednGettingStarted/node_admin.rst

   This switch enables http/https access to your node on its WAN interface.
 Disabling this option will not prevent http/https access to your node from the Mesh and LAN interfaces.

 Watchdog
-  Enables the hardware watchdog timer.
-This timer will reboot the device if it becomes unresponsive or various critical AREDN components stop running correctly.
+  Watchdog is a background monitor that keeps track of core node processes.
+If any of the processes has issues, Watchdog will reboot the node.
+This feature is ``disabled`` by default.
+Currently the set of node processes that are monitored include olsrd, dnsmasq, telnetd, dropbear, uhttpd, and vtund (if tunneling is enabled).
+Any watchdog events are logged in the /tmp/manager.log file on your node.
 Because the watchdog is in the hardware, even if the kernel crashes, the device will still reboot itself.
+If Watchdog is enabled, the following two fields will also be displayed.

+  Watchdog IP address
+    You may also include one or more IP addresses, at least one of which should always be pingable.
+Your node will be rebooted if none of the IP addresses are reachable across the network.
+Enter IP addresses as a whitespace-delimited list.

+  Daily Watchdog hour
+    Enter an integer between 0 - 23 which represents the hour of each day that you would like Watchdog to automatically reboot your node.
+The default is an empty field, in which case Watchdog will not auto-reboot your node.

 .. image:: _images/admin-internal-svc-2.png
  :alt: Admin Internal Services 2